thomasgnuttall/bumblebeat/README.md

 ### 3.1 Getting Started on AWS
 The script `scripts/aws_init.sh` contains all you need to setup the development environment on AWS with the *Deep Learning Base AMI (Amazon Linux 2) Version 24.0*.
 It is recommended to run the script in stages rather than as one.

+It is important to note that if you intend to rely on GPUs you must make sure the correct requirement is uncommented in `requirements.txt` (more details there).

 ## 3. Usage

 ### 3.1 Configuration Files